hube12/DecompilerMC/README.md

 For windows you can run the release file directly (in https://github.com/hube12/DecompilerMC/releases/tag/0.1 ), you can also run it directly with ptyhon 3.5+ with `python main.py`

+For linux you can run the release file directly (in https://github.com/hube12/DecompilerMC/releases/tag/0.2 ), you can also run it directly with ptyhon 3.5+ with `python main.py`

 ----